nsutezo/IntelligentIrrigationSystem/README.md

 # Android Application
 IrrigationApp
-- Install on Phone to data from the Server.
+- Install on Phone to access data from the Server.

 GOOD LUCK!!!